 Sustainable Workout time: 1-3 hours, however, this really depends on your fitness, endurance athletes can hold this intensity for many hours non-stop.

 By exercising in the moderate zone, you will increase endurance and improve overall aerobic fitness.
 This intensity should make up the bulk of a training plan and builds a ‘base’ fitness to then add higher intensity work onto.

 Training: Tempo/Threshold - Long Intervals or one hard effort e.g. 10 minute intervals or a 5km hard effort.

 Once you have a solid base fitness adding higher intensity work at or above your anaerobic threshold can improve stamina and sustained pace.

 HR Zone: Peak

-If you’re serious about training and achieving your best results, we can’t recommend enough taking a VO2 and Heart Rate Max test to discover your heart rate zones and create a specific training plan tailored to you.
-Below are links to our endurance coaching specialists friends, Enduraprep, where you can book in a test or purchase a training plan from their training library.
+If you’re serious about training and achieving your best results, we highly recommend taking a VO2 Max test to discover your heart rate zones and create a specific training plan tailored to you.
+Below is a link to our endurance coaching specialists friends, Enduraprep, where you can book in a test and have a personalised training plan developed.